 DISCOUNT TREATMENT PROGRAM FOR RESIDENTS

-Residents can call YTS Companies directly at 612-331-1133 for a free inspection and quote.
+Residents can call Rainbow Tree Care directly at 952-767-6920 for a free inspection and quote.

 2015 Community Meeting Info

-Prior Lake and Savage have contracted with YTS Companies for injection treatments and they are making the reduced pricing available to residents.
-Howmeowners can contact YTS at 612-331-1133 directly and mention the Prior Lake treatment program for a free inspection and quote before beginning service.
+Prior Lake has contracted with Rainbow Tree Care for injection treatments and they are making the reduced pricing available to residents.
+Howmeowners can contact Rainbow Tree Care at 952-767-6920 directly and mention the Prior Lake treatment program for a free inspection and quote before beginning service (no obligation).

 The Minnesota Department of Agriculture (MDA) confirmed an emerald ash borer (EAB) infestation in Prior Lake on Tuesday, August 25, 2015.

 EAB is an insect that attacks and kills ash trees and is spread through the transport of firewood.
 The adults are small, iridescent green beetles that live outside of trees during the summer months.
 The larvae are grub or worm-like and live underneath the bark of ash trees.
 Emerald ash borer larvae kill ash trees by tunneling under the bark and feeding on the part of the tree that moves nutrients up and down the trunk.

 What to do if you have a confirmed infestation of EAB?

 - Remove the tree: Tree removal or pruning should be completed during the EAB dormant period, October 1 through May 1.
 By postponing removals until the fall, you can help reduce the risk of EAB spreading.
 If the tree is left intact during the EAB Active Period, it can provide habitat for EAB adults to lay eggs.
 But since the adults won’t emerge until the following year, if this tree or branch is cut and properly disposed of during the EAB Dormant Period, any EAB that may exist in the ash material will be destroyed when the wood is destroyed.